UNICEF Rights Respecting School Award

 Jamar Harris – Year 4

 Mahdi Assad – Year 6

 What does it mean to be a Rights Respecting School?

 A Rights Respecting School is a school that embeds the United Nations Convention of the Rights of the Child (UNCRC) in daily school life.
 Children’s rights are:

-Rights and respect are modelled in relationships between adults and pupils, between adults and between pupils.
+Rights and respect are modelled in relationships.
+This includes relationships between adults, between children and between adults and children.

 What are Child Rights – UNCRC?

-The United Nations Convention on the Rights of the Child (UNCRC) is a legally-binding agreement describing what children need to survive, grow and live up to their full potential.
+The United Nations Convention on the Rights of the Child (UNCRC) is a legally-binding agreement that describes what children need to survive, grow and live up to their full potential.
 All children everywhere in the world are entitled to all of these rights.
-The Convention also explains how adults and governments must work together to make sure all children can enjoy all of their rights.
+The Convention also explains how adults and governments must work together to make sure all children can enjoy all their rights.

 Impact of Rights

 Embedding rights into school life gives children the best chance to lead happy, healthy lives and to be responsible and active citizens.
 We expect that the impact of becoming a rights respecting school will be positive for children, staff and the whole community.